LeoGanz/PanVis/README.md

 ## Setup

-install hpack with "stack install hpack"
+install hpack with `stack install hpack` if missing

-use "hpack" to update panvis.cabal based on changes in package.yaml (executed automatically by stack build)
+use `hpack` to update panvis.cabal based on changes in package.yaml (executed automatically by stack build)

-if missing depepndencies: "stack install"
+if missing dependencies: `stack install`

-build with "stack build"
+**build with `stack build`**

-run with "stack exec panvis-exe"
+run with `stack exec panvis-exe`

+A GHCi session with the dependencies of the project can be startet with `stack ghci`